Icinga/icinga2/doc/03-monitoring-basics.md

 other templates.
 Attributes inherited from a template can be overridden in the object if necessary.

 You can also import existing non-template objects.

+> **Note**
+>
-Note that templates and objects share the same namespace, i.e. you can't define a template that has the same name like an object.
+> Templates and objects share the same namespace, i.e. you can't define a template
+> that has the same name like an object.

 ### Multiple Templates <a id="object-inheritance-using-multiple-templates"></a>